Closed: Petition for certiorari denied by the U.S. Supreme Court

 In practice, it goes like this:

-1. The clock starts each year on April 1 when tax-delinquent property titles shift to the government.
+1. The clock starts each year on March 31 when the government takes the title to tax-delinquent properties.

-2. The former owners have until July 1—a three-month window—to track down, fill out, notarize, and properly file a specific form that serves as formal notice of intent to claim remaining proceeds.
+2. The former owners have until July 1—a three-month window that closes before most owners even realize what has happened—to track down, fill out, notarize, and properly file a specific form that serves as formal notice of intent to claim remaining proceeds.

-3. The property is sold between August and November, after which the county treasurer notifies owners of any excess proceeds.
+3. The government sells the property between August and November, after which the County treasurer notifies former owners of any excess proceeds.

 4. The former owners must then file a motion in circuit court between February 1 and May 15 of the following year to recover any excess proceeds—a year or more after losing their property.